canonical/ubuntu-packaging-guide/docs/explanation/launchpad.rst

 .. note::

     This pattern is case invariant.
-The amount of :term:`Whitespace` can be variable, but if you place :term:`Whitespace` anywhere else; the :term:`Regular Expression` might not parse the input correctly.
+The amount of :term:`whitespace <Whitespace>` can be variable, but if you place whitespace anywhere else the :term:`regular expression <Regular Expression>` might not parse the input correctly.

 Examples
 ^^^^^^^^